ippontech/blog-usa/posts/jhipster-deepdive-part1.md

 ---

 *At the time of this writing, the current version of JHipster is v4.14.4 and the next major version, v5.0, is in beta.
 Version 5 will bring official support for another frontend framework [React](https://reactjs.org/) among many improvements.
 A follow-up post will be written for JHipster 5's release.
-This series is written using a MacBook Pro running High Sierra macOS.
+This series is written using a MacBook Pro running High Sierra.
 Some steps will be different for other operating systems.*